musalbas/trustery/README.md

 # trustery
-**Note: this is a proof-of-concept prototype and shouldn't be used in production.**
+**Note: this is an experimental prototype and shouldn't be used in production.**

 Trustery is a Public Key Infrastructure (PKI) and identity management system on the Ethereum blockchain.